Cloudiiink/pyw90/README.md

 ### Show projection suggestion and create `Wannier90` input file

-Here we consider the energy ranges with [-1, 1] near the Fermi level and obtain the most reprentative projection suggestion.
+Here, we evaluate the energy ranges with [-1, 1] close to the Fermi level in order to derive the most representative projection recommendation.

-You can also modify the lower selection bound via `--lb` argument to see the chage of outputs.
+You can also modify the lower selection bound using the `--lb` argument to observe the outputs change.

 ```
 $ pyw90 pre dos --path .. -e -1 1 --rm-fermi --plot